krstikiv/react-user-display/README.md

+# react-user-display
+Simple REACT app to display user info from JSONplaceholder API with image.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).